ScanMountGoat/Smush-Material-Research/docs/post_processing.md

 # Post Processing Passes
 <figure class="figure">
     <img src="{{ "/assets/images/post_processing/post_processing.jpg" | relative_url }}" height="auto" width="auto">
-    <figcaption class="figure-caption text-center">From left to right: the base image, the image after adding bloom, the image after applying the color grading LUT (sepia), and the final post processing result.</figcaption>
+    <figcaption class="figure-caption text-center">From left to right: the base image, the bloom contribution, the image after adding bloom, and the final image after applying the color grading LUT (sepia).</figcaption>
 </figure>
 Smash Ultimate contains several post processing steps that grealy impact the final look of the image after all the models and effects are rendered.
 Post processing does not affect the color of UI elements such as stock icons and character portraits.
-Steps 2 to 4 are the post processing steps.

-1. Model and effect rendering
+- Rendering
+    - Render models
+    - Render effects
+- Post Processing
-2. Add bloom
+    - Add bloom
-3. Apply color grading LUT
+    - Apply color grading LUT
-4. Post process to brighten the image
+- UI Elements

 ## Bloom
 Bloom adds a glow around bright parts of the image.
 Any pixel in the frame that is brighter than a certain threshold contributes to bloom.
 The brighter the pixel, the more intense the bloom.
 The bloom threshold is calculated as follows.